asdub/task-manager/README.md

 # task-manager
-A task manager app with a React frontend being served by DRF
+A task manager app with a React frontend being served by Django REST framework